CopilotC-Nvim/CopilotChat.nvim/README.md

   history_path = vim.fn.stdpath('data') .. '/copilotchat_history', -- Default path to stored history
-  callback = nil, -- Callback to use when ask response is received
+  callback = nil, -- Callback to use when ask response is received no_chat = false, -- Do not write to chat buffer and use chat history (useful for using callback for custom processing)

   -- default selection
   selection = function(source)